-Pruning is done to shape young trees and to improve the structure and health of mature trees.
+Pruning is carried out to shape and improve the structure and health of young and mature trees.
+The earlier the formative pruning is carried out, the more likely the tree will flourish and thrive.
 Early spring marks a new phase of pruning as trees are no longer sitting dormant and energy is beginning to flow, allowing for quicker healing of cut wounds.

-When pruning remove crossing or rubbing branches.
-Look for and remove diseased and cankered areas; also remove dead and damaged limbs.
-Prune out tight-angled crotches, because they are much weaker than wide-angled crotches.
+When pruning branches, it is best to remove crossing or rubbing branches.
+Look for and remove diseased and cankered areas, and dead or damaged limbs.
+Prune out tight-angled crotches, as they are much weaker than wide-angled crotches.
 Avoid removing healthy branches on mature trees since they will not rejuvenate very quickly.

-There are many ways to train and prune fruit trees – no single method is right for all situations and needs.
-One important consideration is tree size.
-Many people prefer small trees because they are easier to manage and harvest and more fruit types can be grown in a limited space.
+There are many ways to train and prune fruit trees with no single method being right for all situations and needs.
+One important consideration of a fruit tree is its size.
+Many people prefer small trees because they are easier to manage and harvest, and more a variety of fruit types can be grown in a limited space.

 While most trees live for decades or even centuries, they can be affected by changes in their environment, damage, disease or old age.
 Here are some of the signs that a tree is suffering and requires attention: